Cultural Facilities Fund

 Systems Replacement Plan Grants Guidelines

-The goal of the Systems Replacement Plan Grants is to provide organizations who do not have full-time maintenance staff with the tools they need to prioritize their capital maintenance needs.
+The goal of the Systems Replacement Plan grant program is to provide organizations who do not have full-time maintenance staff with the tools they need to prioritize their capital maintenance needs.
 The Systems Replacement Plan will help managers and board members of cultural organizations get the objective information and analysis they need to address the cycles of maintenance, green building and universal design for their facility.
 (Please note: some cultural facilities are located in buildings with non-cultural/arts activities.
 We can only fund planning for facilities with arts, humanities and interpretive sciences programming.)

-With a Systems Replacement Plan Grant, grantees will enter into contract with a pre-approved third party consultant who will survey the building envelope (roof, walls, and entry systems) and the mechanical systems (heating, cooling, ventilation, plumbing, and pool filtration).
+With a Systems Replacement Plan grant, grantees will enter into contract with a pre-approved third-party consultant who will survey the building envelope (roof, walls, and entry systems) and the mechanical systems (heating, cooling, ventilation, plumbing, and pool filtration).
 The survey will provide the estimated usable-life expectancy and the approximate replacement cost of your building systems.
 At the conclusion of the survey, organizations will receive a 20-year Systems Replacement Plan which forecasts the necessary replacement schedule of specific systems and equipment.

 - There must be a demonstrated community need for the project*.

 - The project must be able to demonstrate that it will benefit tourism in the local area**.

 - There must be a demonstrated financial need for a grant.

 - The project must be able to demonstrate local support*.